m-lamonaca/programming-notes/docs/misc/git.md

 > **Note**: when `<rev>` is omitted it defaults to HEAD

 `git shortlog`: list commits by author
-`git reflog`: show record of when the tips of branches and other references were updated in the local repository
+`git reflog [<rev>]`: show record of when the tips of branches and other references were updated in the local repository

 `git show <commit>`: show commit metadata and content
 `git show --stat <commit>`: show number of changes in commit